Subdividing on the North Shore – Part 1 – A Builder’s Experience At Home

 These are the basic subdividing issues concerning the land and the property.
 Next month I will be talking about some additional factors that can affect your subdividing plans and building your home.

-Good luck with your subdivision.
-If you have any issues with subdividing on the North Shore , I will be happy to talk through my process with you.
-0800 224 628 or if you prefer, you can email me at firstname.lastname@example.org.
+If you have any questions around subdividing on the North Shore, I am happy to talk through my process with you on 0800 224 628 or if you prefer, you can email me at email@example.com.